AsharibAli/create-edu-dapp/backend/hardhat/README.md

 # For deploying the smart contracts to testnet
 npx hardhat run scripts/deployGreeter.ts --network educhain-testnet

-# For deploying the smart contracts to mainnet
-npx hardhat run scripts/deployGreeter.ts --network educhain-mainnet

 # For verifying the smart contracts on testnet
 npx hardhat verify --network educhain-testnet <deployed-contract-address>

-# For verifying the smart contracts on mainnet
-npx hardhat verify --network educhain-mainnet <deployed-contract-address>

 # Display help information for Hardhat
 npx hardhat help